opensourcegeek/ale-suggestions/README.md

 Following are the branches available for you to checkout and see changes for each step

 - step-1 : Prepare project
-- step-2 : Setup single page to select if you're an ale or lager drinker